jnaiman/csci-p-14110/_site/README.md

 ## To build:

-General instructions about how to build websites locally using jekyll can be found [Right Here](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/)
+General instructions about how to build websites locally using jekyll can be found [right here](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/).

 Key build command (to be run in repo directory): __bundle exec jekyll serve__